 Steep-front testing was performed according to IEC 61211 cl.
 5.6 and Canadian standard CSA C411.1-10 cl.
 6.6 and witnessed by representatives from STRI and Statnett.
 The results (Table 1) demonstrated that both tests were able to reveal insulators with ‘low’ quality in two of their elements, i.e. cement and glass.
 As such, it was recommended that these tests be part of an extended test matrix.

 As one useful finding, results of initial laboratory testing showed that test insulators should be randomly selected since it seemed that manufacturers could produce a smaller batch with better quality insulators.
 Another practical output was that 8 out of 10 insulators randomly selected from one batch in storage failed the steep-front test by shattering.
-This confirmed not only the need for further work to prevent such insulators from ever reaching the stocks of power utilities but also the importance of carrying out steep-front as a sample test on randomly selected units.
+This confirmed not only the need for further work to prevent such insulators from ever reaching the stocks of power utilities but also the importance of carrying out steep-front as a sample test on randomly selected unit.

 Development of New Test Matrix & Criteria